chainer/chainer/docs/source/examples/sentiment.rst

     :scale: 50%

 The returning order is a procedure of numbering nodes of a tree structure.
 It is a procedure of attaching a smaller number to all child nodes than the parent node.
-If you process nodes in descending order of numbers, you can trace the child nodes before the parent node.
+If we process nodes in descending order of numbers, we can trace the child nodes before the parent node.

 .. literalinclude:: ../../../examples/sentiment/train_recursive_minibatch.py
    :language: python